DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Narrative Notes.md

 ### UI
 - Little metal thing at the bottom of the ribbon looks a lil weird.
 Shape
+- Not enough mana for secondary needs to be communicated better.
+	- Fall back and desaturate.
+	- Shake or something when trying to use when not enough mana.

 ### Crystals
 - Crystals need to have some kind of detail on them (texturing).